COVID-19 and the whole school community

 4. Soften the blow of missed opportunities

-Events, gatherings and long-anticipated events are being cancelled left, right and centre, and there’s an overwhelming feeling of disappointment that comes with that.
-Even when we know it’s for the best, missing out on an event that we’ve looked forward to can be a real challenge for even the most resilient person.
 Where possible, try to limit the negative impact of cancelled events by quickly scheduling a date for later in the year or providing a virtual alternative.
-While the school disco may have been postponed, you could work with your class to put together a playlist that they can listen to at home instead.
+For example, if the school disco is postponed, you could work with your class to put together a playlist that they can listen to at home instead.
 While a virtual disco isn’t the same, it will be a unique, memorable and fun experience for students.
-It will help make the weeks of physical distancing a bit more bearable.
+Importantly, it will help make the disappointment a bit more bearable.

 5. It’s okay to say ‘I/we don’t know’